Importer (computing)

 An importer is a software application that reads in a data file or metadata information in one format and converts it to another format via special algorithms (such as filters).
 An importer often is not an entire program by itself, but an extension to another program, implemented as a plug-in.
-When implemented in this way, the importer reads the data from the file and converts it into the hosting application's native format.
+When implemented this way, the importer reads the data from the file and converts it into the hosting application's native format.